Berkeley-CS61B/website-sp24/projects/proj3/ui_bugs.md

 ### The Solution

 The problem is that there's an extra `StdDraw.show()` call inside `renderFrame`, so we'll create a version of that method without it.
-Create this method in your `TERenderer` class:
+Instead, use the `drawTiles` method in your `TERenderer` class:

 ```java